allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/400-add-yaml.en.md

 ---

-So I deployed the EKS cluster in two regions with Kubernetes resources, How will container changes be handled on top of this?
+At the moment we deployed the two EKS clusters in two different regions, both running Kubernetes resources.
+The next step is how do we handle changes at the container level.

 ## Adding a new manifest to both regions